5 Ways To Become A Successful Digital Marketer

 Trust me when I say that it is a fairly small community and closely guarded.
 It is fairly difficult to identify good marketers primarily because the outliers will not be found in the typical networking event.
-However, as a digital marketer, when you connect with quality professionals in the industry, you are likely to benefit on multiple levels.
+However, as a digital marketer, when you connect with qualified professionals in the industry, you are likely to benefit on multiple levels.

 A typical mistake people make with building communities is that they overlook the importance of following up regularly.
-The secret of a good marketer (or any professional for that matter) is to always keep in touch with their peers and engage in as much as constructive discussion as possible.
+The secret of a good marketer (or any professional for that matter) is to always keep in touch with their peers and engage in as much constructive discussion as possible.

-By technical knowledge I am referring to a fundamental understanding of the numerous digital platforms and an intricate overview of what it takes to be working there.
-While it is very easy to be pitching a mobile app or a microsite to the client, unless one has knowledge of the resource requirements and communicates with developers or vendors accordingly, deadlines are going to be missed and execution is going to be sloppy.
+By technical knowledge, I am referring to a fundamental understanding of the numerous digital platforms and an intricate overview of what it takes to be working there.
+While it is very easy to be pitching a mobile app or a microsite to the client unless one has knowledge of the resource requirements and communicates with developers or vendors accordingly, deadlines are going to be missed and execution is going to be sloppy.

 If you are in this industry, you should have a functional knowledge of what it takes to work with people and execute projects and at the same time understand the role of the respective members of your team.

 If you cannot define the responsibilities of your team, you will probably end up with gaping holes in your final execution.
 It is not wise to rely on human intuition and expect people to “somehow manage”.
 That is not a way to deal with people in scale and will undoubtedly create organizational bottlenecks.
-At the same time you do not want to create bureaucratic approval processes.
+At the same time, you do not want to create bureaucratic approval processes.

-Successful digital marketers are always good at taking a task of any size and breaking it down to smaller, more manageable tasks.
-This is one how one creates agile processes and an iterative feedback system where a developer or a designer gets feedback from every stage of the process from stakeholders as opposed to when delivering the final product.
+Successful digital marketers are always good at taking a task of any size and breaking it down into smaller, more manageable tasks.
+This is one of how one creates agile processes and an iterative feedback system where a developer or a designer gets feedback from every stage of the process from stakeholders as opposed to when delivering the final product.

-Make lists of whatever that needs to be done, and keep a clear picture in your head as to who is accountable for what.
+Make lists of whatever needs to be done, and keep a clear picture in your head as to who is accountable for what.

 Ideas are not what makes successful digital marketers.
 You need to be able to ship a product and have the mechanism to rapidly improve it.
 There is no value in huddling over minute details and disrupt the development flow within your team.
 Quality always matters, and if you have an inexperienced team, rapidly shipping may give you a not-so-top notch product.